- Contact information

 Do you have common buckthorn in your county but it isn't shaded on the map?
 Send us a report.

-Mechanical: Prescribed fire for seedlings.
-Small plants may be hand pulled.
+- Small plants may be hand pulled.
+Prescribed fire for seedlings.
 Larger plants can be dug or pulled using a leverage tool such as a weed wrench.
-Effective girdling of trees requires stripping the bark to expose the hardwood at a minimum length of six to ten inches.
-This may need to be repeated.

 View common buckthorn pictures in our photo gallery!